 To get into more detail, let's discuss about the major characters in this series.
-There will be some minor spoilers up to Volume 7, so proceed with some caution.
+There will be some minor spoilers, so proceed with some caution.

 Shidou, the main protagonist, is just a very, very average protagonist.
 He's that boring, nice guy who almost always does the right thing.
 While he is clearly inferior to a protagonist like Keima in terms of having a personality, he isn't actively an annoying excuse of a comic relief like Issei from DxD.
-It'd be great if he got any actual character development, but 7 volumes into the series, and Shidou still manages to be incredibly boring- His personality never changes, so he stays a static character for at least 7 volumes.
+It'd be great if he got any actual character development, but 11 volumes into the series, and Shidou still manages to be incredibly boring- His personality never changes, so he stays a static character for all 11 volumes.
 What a great guy.
 But you see, there's a reason for that, but more on that later.

 Tohka is one of the worst things in this series- Her introduction was pretty decent, though.
 She's initially very distrusting of everyone, but then in a span of a single chapter, she degenerates into a stupid moeblob who becomes incredibly clingy and manages to be annoying in every scene she's in.
 There's no character development here- All she needed was a little talk with Shidou and she's suddenly a completely different character.
 The only real development she goes through the entirety of 7 volumes is her being slightly less clingy so that Shidou can actually progress the plot without her being a complete nuisance, but really- It's a terrible idea to have the main heroine be a complete imbecile.
 One could also argue that Tohka isn't stupid, but just naive- However, she never actually learns anything and stays stupid, making her mostly a comic relief until she's relevant again so she can help Shidou pull off something he normally can't.
 Terrible execution of a potentially decent character.